 There is a great deal of controversy as to whether branding hurts the animals.
 Billy and the other cowboys think not.
 Earmarking, ear tagging, or tagging with a microchip are new methods of branding, but Billy, intent on maintaining a link to the past, feels the old way is the only way.

 Billy’s Grandfather, his most significant influence, is the reason Billy is committed to ranching “the way it has always been done,” he said.

 Rattlesnake Ranch has some modern conveniences – horse trucks, jeeps, quads, electricity, and an old television.
 Other things are more basic.
 Water comes from a well; they just got an indoor bathroom, and the family is still building the house.

 Three weeks before the semi-annual branding, Billy and his immediate family traveled the 29,000 acres of Rattlesnake Canyon and Burns Canyon by quad, jeep, and horseback in search of cattle.
-The herd is found 50 – 60 miles at the top of the BLM land.
-A good portion of the roads are dirt and can only be accessed by horse.
+They found the herd 50 – 60 miles at the top of the BLM land.
+A good portion of the roads are dirt and only accessed on horseback.

 Three days before the branding, Billy, his grandson, and a friend pack bedrolls, water, cooking utensils, food, and three horses.
 They set off for a three-day excursion to round up the cattle and herd them back to the corral.

 A small wooden cabin tucked into Burns Canyon a couple of hours from the Ranch is an excellent place to camp.
 Usually equipped with everything needed for a couple of days away from home, the cabin, recently vandalized, is uninhabitable.
 The door broken, water pipes dismantled, and everything inside, refrigerator, food supplies, and necessities, have been stolen.